DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

        - The data owner is the person responsible for classifying data, delegates selection of the required controls for each classification to system owners, and selecting baseline security standards for the organization.
        - Data owner roles is ultimately responsible for due diligence in protecting the company's data.
 They may be liable for negligence if they fail to perform due diligence in establishing and enforcing security policies to protect and sustain sensitive data.
        - data owner is the person respsonible for classifying, categorizing, and permitting access to the data; the data owner is the person who is best familiar with the importance of the data to the business
        - The data owner sets the rules for use and protection of data.
+In a DAC system, they decide who gets access.
    - 🔴**System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
     - system owners are responsible for the systems that process the data
     - system owner is responsible for system operation and maintenance, and associated updating/patching as well as related procurement activities